HomeHealth articlesvitamin cBenefits of Amla

 Is Dry Amla Good for Health?

-Can Milk Be Taken along with Amla?
+Can Milk Be Taken Along with Amla?

 Can Amla Help to Prevent Alzheimer’s Disease?

 Yes, Amla improves many biomarkers that increase the risk of Alzheimer’s disease, the most common form of dementia.
 Amla has the potential to improve mood, memory, and mental sharpness.
 Therefore, this age-old fruit can prevent and delay the onset of Alzheimer’s.
 Amla can inhibit beta-amyloid, the neural plaque associated with Alzheimer’s disease.
-In addition, the vitamin C and other antioxidants in the fruit can improve mental functioning and nourish the brain.
+In addition, the fruit's vitamin C and other antioxidants can improve mental functioning and nourish the brain.

 Is Amla Juice Good for Weight Loss?